-After leaving their wonderful hometown of Lafayette, Louisiana earlier this month, the curiosity surrounding GIVERS’ new material was palpable at the Exit/In this past Tuesday, October 21st .
-GIVERS has not released anything since their exuberant debut album, In Light, came on the scene in 2011.
-After years of tinkering away at this new material, the indie-pop band did not fail in giving something new for the many longtime fans in the audience.
+There was a palpable curiosity concerning GIVERS’ new material at the Exit/In this past Tuesday, October 21st .
+GIVERS have not released anything since their exuberant debut album, In Light, came on the scene in 2011.
+After years of waiting, concert-goers were finally treated with what GIVERS have been tinkering away on these past few years.

-Overall it was an interesting concert for those that were familiar with GIVERS and for those that were seeing them live for the first time.
-They just started their current tour and have not officially released anything yet, so the new works will still probably develop and grow as time goes on.
-But based on the little taste I got Tuesday night, it will be very interesting to see what new directions GIVERS will take with the album.
+Overall it was an interesting concert for fans both old and new.
+GIVERS just started their current tour and have not officially released any music yet, so the new works will probably develop and grow as time goes on.
+But based on the little taste I got Tuesday night, it seems highly likely that we will get something very different from In Light.